 Supporting the faculty’s commitment to applied research and teaching excellence.

 Serving as a business and leadership resource for the San Francisco Bay Area and beyond through the Institute for Leadership Studies, the Françoise O. Lepage Center for Global Innovation, and other centers and strategic partnerships.

 “The Barowsky School provides a personalized business education focused on the student.
-The schools small size allows faculty to get to know student's goals and aspirations, and personalize the curriculum in a way that makes it transformative.”Barney Mizel, Board of Advisors Member, Barowsky School of Business
+The schools small size allows faculty to get to know student's goals and aspirations, and personalize the curriculum in a way that makes it transformative.”Barney Mizel, Board of Trustees Member, Dominican University of California

 “My professors really cared about me and about what I was doing.
 They helped me get internships and they helped to guide me in the right direction.
 I cannot thank them enough for giving me opportunities.”Jake Bernstein '15